FragileDeviations/HourOfArrival/README.md

 This is funded out-of-pocket, I am paying for hosting and the domains.

-If you would like to support this, you can donate on PayPal (mabel@weatherelectric.xyz)
+If you would like to support this, you can donate on PayPal (mabel@anotherversionofthetruth.xyz)

 This is not for profit, all funds donated go directly to hosting.